Drew Olson: College career

 After graduation from Piedmont High School, Olson enrolled at UCLA.
 In his freshman year Olson started five games in the second half of the season due to Cory Paus' separated shoulder injury in a game against Cal that sidelined him for four games.
 For his spectacular performance in five games in 2002, Olson earned the starting job in 2003.
 In 2003, he appeared in twelve of the thirteen games, nine of which he was the starter for.
 He completed 173 of 325 passes (53.2%) for 2,067 yards with 10 touchdowns and nine interceptions, as UCLA won two fewer games than the previous year, going 6–7.
 In Olson's junior season, he, his stats, and the Bruins themselves exploded.
 As the starter in all 12 games, Olson completed 196 of 341 passes (57.5%) for 2,565 yards, 20 touchdowns and 13 interceptions (four on deflections).
 In 2005, his senior season, Olson completed 242 of 378 passes (64.0%) for 3,198 yards, with 34 touchdowns and only 6 interceptions.
 Olson began to make national headlines, and was widely considered the most underrated quarterback in the nation, as UCLA went 10–2 and finished as the 17th ranked team in the country.
 During his senior season Olson led UCLA to four 4th-quarter double-digit comebacks plus a 22-point rally in the Vitalis Sun Bowl against Northwestern.
+He threw five touchdowns to rally the team past Washington State, and then passed for six touchdowns the following week against Oregon State to break Cade McNown's single-game school record.
+His 11 touchdowns in two consecutive games broke Wayne Cook's school record of eight set in 1993.
+Olson also broke Cook's three-game record (11) with 13.

 Olson ended his career at UCLA 2nd on the UCLA all-time passing yardage list (8,532), completions (664) and TDs (67) in his 4-year Bruins career.

 Olson graduated from UCLA with a bachelor's degree in history in 2009.

 Professional career

 Baltimore Ravens

-After going undrafted in the 2006 NFL Draft, Olson signed a non-guaranteed contract as an undrafted free agent with the Baltimore Ravens on May 12, 2006.
+After going undrafted in the 2006 NFL draft, Olson signed a non-guaranteed contract as an undrafted free agent with the Baltimore Ravens on May 12, 2006.
 Olson was cut by the Ravens prior to the start of the 2006 NFL season, but signed to their practice squad.
 Olson was allocated to now defunct NFL Europa where he played the 2007 season as the starting quarterback of the Amsterdam Admirals.
 He finished the NFL Europa season having completed 170 out of 310 passes (54.8% completion percentage) for 1967 yards, 13 Touchdowns, and 13 Interceptions.